top of page

 My name is Kim McCall Haney

-When she’s not working, Kim divides her time between the Mississippi Gulf Coast and the Alaska Kenai Peninsula, enjoying time outdoors, traveling, writing, and being with family—especially her grandchildren.
+When not practicing law, Kim divides her time between the Mississippi and Alabama Gulf Coast and Alaska’s Kenai Peninsula.
+She enjoys the outdoors, travel, writing, and spending time with her family—especially her grandchildren.

 • Facebook